Opened 4 years ago

 Attachments (1)

-Change History (10)
+Change History (12)

 OK - I confess I often confuse whether I should be using JOSM or Trac and as I was reporting a bug with JOSM (the gpx non-centre non-zoom on opening one) I automatically logged in to JOSM.
 If this is unnecessary I guess it is a bit counter-intuitive.
 Not worried about certificate really - I trust OSM and its friends!
 I'll leave this closed and only get back if I have further problems after being very careful what I try to log in to!

-- Keywords certificate invalid site added
+Keywords: | certificate invalid site added |

-- Summary changed from Security - complete mess to Site has invalid certificate, causing Firefox to open a warning message when attempting to log on
+Summary: | Security - complete mess → Site has invalid certificate, causing Firefox to open a warning message when attempting to log on |

 My firefox rejects the certificate also.
 It says it's invalid.
 Sounds like a very serious error, since it compromises JOSM's internet credibility.
 I also fully trust JOSM and its collaborators, but put yourselves into the place of a new person.
 He would most certainly get scared about getting such an error.
 Plus is getting a valid certificate so difficult?
 I honestly don't know how to get a new one but if my feeble layman's opinion is any worth, I definitely think it's worth to go after a new, valid certificate for the site, for JOSM's reputability sake.